Undergraduate Course Catalog 2016-2017

 Candidates for a degree must satisfy all of the University Discovery Program requirements in addition to satisfying the requirements of each individual major program.
 Bachelor of arts candidates must also satisfy the foreign language proficiency requirement.

 The minor in psychology consists of five psychology department courses (20 credits), including PSYC 401.
 No more than 4 credits of PSYC 795 may be applied to the minor.
 A maximum of 9 approved psychology transfer credits can be applied to the UNH psychology minor.
+Only courses taken in a psychology department can be applied towards the minor.

 Undergraduate Awards for Majors